th-e/Eratosthenes-in-10-languages/README.md

 # Eratosthenes-in-10-languages
 'Sieve of Eratosthenes' in 10 languages

 This is NOT a programming language battle.
-It makes sense to learn all of them.
+Learning a few of them makes you a better programmer ;-)

 In the new era of AWS lambda and cloud computing resource consumption and startup times are becoming more and more important.